The Schwinn 170 Upright Bike is the bestselling upright exercise bike.

 You do get a lot of good features included in the price, and customers are happy with the bike they get on the whole.
 It makes it good value for the money when you compare it to other bikes available.

-When I checked on Amazon it qualified for Prime and free shipping
+When I checked on Amazon it qualified for free shipping

 The Schwinn 170 Upright Bike is a bike that is a solid and quiet exercise bike that can help you with your cardio fitness, lose weight (with burning calories) and training when you can’t get outside.